 Kara has served as a lecturer and worked as a Staff Attorney and Clinical Supervisor in the Consumer Justice Clinic at the East Bay Community Law Center, a clinic of Berkeley Law, since 2015.
 Kara first came to EBCLC as an Equal Justice Fellow in 2014, after having been a clinical student.

-Since 2016, Kara has worked as a staff attorney and clinical supervisor in the Consumer Justice Clinic, which supports and empowers clients in challenging financial institutions and protect the money in their pockets, no matter how little, through a range of high-volume direct services, litigation, policy advocacy, and community education.
-Issues addressed by students at CJC include debt collection, credit reporting and access to credit, student loans, car fraud, predatory lending, and consumer scams, particularly those aimed at seniors and immigrant communities.
+In her practice at EBCLC, she supports clients in challenging abusive financial institutions and protecting the money in their pockets, no matter how little, through a range of high-volume direct services, litigation, policy advocacy, and community education.
+Kara specializes in debt collection, credit reporting and access to credit, student loans, car fraud, predatory lending, and consumer scams, particularly those aimed at immigrant communities and seniors.
 Kara also staffs the General Clinic, which provides legal information, education, and advocacy on a wide range of civil legal issues to individuals who cannot find legal assistance elsewhere.
-Kara is one of the supervisors of the Consumer Rights Workshop SLPS.

 B.A., University of California, Berkeley (2007)

 Kara Acevedo is teaching the following courses in Spring 2023:

 295.5Y sec.
 001 - Advanced East Bay Commnity Law Center Clinic